kissgyorgy/my-stars/README.md

 ## Python

+- [argilla-io/argilla](https://github.com/argilla-io/argilla) - Argilla is a collaboration tool for AI engineers and domain experts to build high-quality datasets
 - [deepgrove-ai/mlx-lm-deepgrove](https://github.com/deepgrove-ai/mlx-lm-deepgrove) -
 - [pydantic/httpx2](https://github.com/pydantic/httpx2) - A next generation HTTP client for Python. 🦋
 - [PostHog/posthog-foss](https://github.com/PostHog/posthog-foss) - PostHog FOSS is a read-only mirror of PostHog, with all proprietary code removed.
 NOTE: This repo is synced automatically from the main PostHog repo.
 Please raise any issues and PRs there.